We all love a good story.

 But if I flipped the switch and told you that we’re a software company who’ve helped 1,500 small businesses generate 20% more profit using a secret our founder discovered while running another company, you’d be impressed… Right?

-People are curious and nosey… Which is why storytelling in B2B content works so well.
+People are curious and nosey by nature–which is why content marketing and storytelling so well together.

-Named as the “future of content marketing in 2018”, storytelling is a fantastic element to give your B2B brand a unique twist.
+Before we dive into the details, let’s iron-out why storytelling is a great way to give your B2B brand a unique twist.

 Stories provoke emotion

 Along with relatability, stories provoke emotion.
 Whether it’s anger, happiness or frustration, stories make people feel something–and if the focus of your B2B content marketing strategy is to boost sales, you might just hit the jackpot with storytelling.

 That’s because buying decisions are 20% logical and 80% emotional.